 Check out these other plant-based comfort foods!

-If you try out this mushroom walnut chili, please tag me in your photos on instagram @ellielikes.cooking and/or leave a comment down below and let me know how you liked it!
-I love seeing you recreate my recipes in your own kitchen 🙂 Happy cooking!
+If you try out this mushroom walnut chili, don’t forget to leave a comment/rating down below and tag me in your photos on instagram @ellielikes.cooking!
+I love seeing your tasty recreations 🙂 Happy cooking!

 Vegan Mushroom Walnut Chili

 - ½ onion minced